Accern/docs/source/includes/data_analytics/_accern_rank.md

 ##Accern Rank

+What?
+A main IP.
+Identifies if information from a source is prompt/quick and if that information will go viral/ get reposted by others.
+How?
+A graphical model that takes into account historical data (past news), how certain news appeared in the past and how distribution of articles within a story looked like.
+Checks which sources were faster, slower, etc. Which source in the past posted faster in the past, and then these other sources posted contextually similar articles.

+Source is the main website.
+Ex NYT or Bloomberg.
+Author is within the organization.
+Ranks are based on Accern Rank model.
+General model tries to predict reliability and their ability to post republished stories.
+Event_source_rank is more precise.
+Example.
+Tumblr posts rumors faster than others.
+Bloomberg posts financial docs faster than others.
+Hence, possible for source has high rank to post for a certain event compared to others.

 **overall_source_rank** - Definition: determines if the author is reliable at releasing articles.

 **overall_author_rank** - Definition: determines if the source is reliable at releasing articles.